 - the camera flies out of a computer screen.

-In the end, mainly because of size reasons, we opted for a simple fade-to-black after the credits.
+In the end, mainly due to size problems, we opted for a simple fade-to-black after the credits.
 To cope with the large amount of geometry, especially for the asteroids, again hunta’s LOD system was used.
-Below there are some screenshots of space scenes depicted which didn’t make it into the final intro.
+Below there are screenshots of some space scenes depicted which didn’t make it into the final intro.

 When payne began working on the space scenes we started having some bigger issues with the engine sub-systems.
 First of all, we exhausted more and more often the amount of available virtual memory and sometimes even video memory.
 The problem was that while working on the intro, all scenes and all intermediate operator results got loaded into memory over time.
 Therefore, hunta implemented an operator memory manager.
 The memory manager assigned every operator class which consumed a significant amount of memory (currently texture, mesh and scene-graph operators) a budget size.
 It automatically freed memory of those operators that were not part of any active operator stack, as long as their class’ budget size was exceeded.
 The operators to be freed were chosen in a least-recently-used (LRU) fashion.

 The second problem was massive turn-around times between successive stack updates, when working on large (e.g. 4096×4096) textures.
 For such texture dimensions the CPU texture generator, especially the Perlin noise implementation, was too slow.
 Thus, hunta finally did what he wanted to do already for a long time.
-He reimplemented all texture operators on the GPU as compute shaders.
+He ported all texture operators as compute shaders to the GPU.
 This boosted the performance dramatically and consequently the turn-around times shortened.
 As a result we obtained much nicer nebula textures.

 At the party place